 1. Unsafe Driving Violations

-The broadest step in improving your CSA numbers is to prevent unsafe driving violations, the first BASIC category.
+The broadest step in improving your CSA score is to prevent unsafe driving violations, the first BASIC category.
 You can streamline this process by setting up your safety telematics program in ways that align with your CSA compliance strategy.
-If you have Lytx’s Risk Detection Service, for instance, you can choose to receive an email each time there is an event related to unsafe driving indicators that you want to focus on.
+If you have Lytx’s video telematics solutions, for instance, you can choose to receive an email each time there is an event related to unsafe driving indicators that you want to focus on.
 Prioritize those events for driver coaching.

 Great places to start are speeding, cell phone use, following too closely, and driving unbelted — all of which carry point penalties that stay on a driver’s record for three years after they’ve been issued.
 Cell phone use is especially costly because it carries the highest point penalty possible.